-Over and above the requirement that all shareholders must be natural persons, the shareholders may not at any time during the year of assessment hold any shares or have any interest in the equity of any other company, except for those specifically excluded.
+Over and above the requirement that all the shareholders or members must be natural persons, the shareholders/members may not at any time during the year of assessment hold any shares or have any interest in the equity of any other company, except for those specifically excluded.
 Any shares or any interest in such other company, albeit for one day during the year of assessment will disqualify a company notwithstanding the fact that all the other requirements have been met.
-The reference to 'any other company' includes a close corporation, a dormant or shelf company and a co-operative.
+The reference to 'any other company' includes a co-operative, close corporation, a dormant or shelf company.